 The trading price of our common stock is highly volatile.
 The trading price of our common stock has been subject to wide fluctuations in the past.
-Since April 2012, our common stock has traded at prices as low as \$1.25 per share and as high as \$2.50 per share.
+From April 2012 through May 2015, our common stock has traded at prices as low as \$1.25 per share and as high as \$2.50 per share.
 The market price of our common stock could continue to fluctuate in the future in response to various factors, including, but not limited to: